 Cost: INR 99,500

 Day 1: Arrival to Singapore & Visit to Gardens by the Bay

 We arrived at Changi International Airport from Kuala Lumpur KILA2 and were greeted by a gentleman from Red Apple Travel Agency.
 Upon receiving our vouchers and other necessary documents, we were dropped off at our hotel Parc Sovereign for freshening up before getting picked up in the evening for visiting the Gardens by the Bay.
 Upon reaching we were awestruck with a picturesque view of Singapore skyline at sunset.
 The beautifully illuminated trees from different parts of the world were a treat to the eyes.
-The Flower Drome and the Cloud Forest are a must visit for every tourist as the view is simply magical and cannot be transformed in words.
+The Flower Drome and the Cloud Forest are a must-visit in the list of places to visit in Singapore and Malaysia for every tourist as the view is simply magical and cannot be transformed in words.
 As the sun sets, the Garden Rhapsody show comes to life with its battle of the lights and music across the beautiful flora around.
-It is delight to the eyes!
-We had a great time and headed to hotel after the show before picking up some dinner at a nearby Food court.
+It is a delight to the eyes!
+We had a great time and headed to the hotel after the show before picking up some dinner at a nearby Food court.

 Singapore Holiday Packages On TravelTriangle

 Go on a luxurious Singapore holiday and visit Universal Studios, Singapore flyer, Gardens by the Bay, Marina Life Park, and Marina Bay Sands.
 Packages Inclusive of airport transfer, 4 star hotel stay, breakfast, visa, sightseeing, & more at unbelievably affordable rates!

 Day 2: Visit to Jurong Bird Park and the Sentosa Island